A theory of optimal convex regularization for low-dimensional recovery: Optimal regularizer for a low dimensional model

 With such measures, we can calculate optimal regularizers for elementary linear transformations of models.

-\begin{lemma} Consider a compliance measure defined as: $A_\Sigma(R) := f(\sT_R(\Sigma))$ with $f$ some scalar valued function defined on non-empty subsets of $\sH$.
+\begin{lemma}[Compliance measures as functions of descent cones are equivariant to linear transformations.]
+Consider a compliance measure defined as: $A_\Sigma(R) := f(\sT_R(\Sigma))$ with $f$ some scalar valued function defined on non-empty subsets of $\sH$.
 For any invertible linear map $F$ on $\sH$, any model set $\Sigma$ and any regularizer $R$, we have